 12. Multilateral organizations (e.g. UN/OIC) and embassies

-E.g. UN organizations pushing for compulsory sexual education programs contrary to Christian values, OIC pushing for Islamization of the African continent.
+E.g. UN organizations pushing for compulsory sex education programs contrary to Christian values, OIC pushing for Islamization of the African continent.

 Understanding the Persecution pattern